Go Back Go Back

 Richard's change has had a ripple effect on his community.
 Where he was once met with disdain, he is now respected.
 "Before, when I would stand up to speak, the community would murmur in disdain.
 But now, people respect me.
 When I stand up, they listen," he shares.
 His transformation was so profound that he even contested for the position of LC Chairperson in his village.

 The impact of the MAG approach is far-reaching.
-Through the partnership between UNFPA, ADC, and ActionAid, the project has reached many men like Richard, helping them to adopt gender-positive behaviors and to be advocates for change within their communities.
+Through the partnership between UNFPA, ADC, and ActionAid, the project has reached 140 men like Richard, helping them to adopt gender-positive behaviors and to be advocates for change within their communities.
 Richard's story is just one example of how targeted interventions can not only transform an individual but also uplift an entire community.

 As Richard reflects on his journey, his gratitude is evident.
 "I am so grateful for this support," he says.
 "I hope that men who were like me, who have not been reached, can also be reached."